 On my way to lunch, I dropped the radio copy off with the AE, sure I had nailed it.
 I can’t remember his name, so let’s call him Fred.

 When I got back, what appeared at my door was an irritated, red-faced, spectacled Fred fiddling with his police/porn moustache and puffing on a cigarette with an inch-long ash.
 “Um, Lisa.
 This is not working.
 You’ve got exactly thirty minutes to make this thirty seconds,” at which point he hurled a stopwatch at me, narrowly missing my nose, skittering and clanging across my glass-topped desk, and knocking over my pencil holder.
 He stood there, swaying to and fro like a buoy in the Connecticut Sound.
 I could smell him six feet away.
 Apparently, he had just returned from a 16 martini lunch.

-After he staggered away, I burst into tears, then got up and went into Mark’s office sniffling and trying to speak, barely able to eek out what happened.
+After he staggered away, I burst into tears, then went into Mark’s office sniffling and trying to speak, barely able to eek out what happened.
 After I explained the situation, Mark was not happy.
 Fred got in big trouble.
-I hate to say it, but I was so happy.
+I hate to say it, but I was happy.

 The other moments that stand out were the Christmas Party at the River Café in Brooklyn.
 The lights of Manhattan twinkled on the East River as we partied and danced the night away.